Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Iterative Statements
-Iterative statements allows statements to execute zero or more times, until the condition is met or it breaks the loop.
-They are commonly used for repeating code or iterating a table.
-There are only 3 iterative statements: `for`, `while`, and `repeat-until` loop.
+Iterative statements allow statements to execute zero or more times until they meet a condition or something breaks the loop.
+Iterative statements are for repeating code or iterating through a table.
+There are only three iterative statements: `for`, `while`, and `repeat-until` loop.

 ### For Loop
-For loop statement allows you to loop a specific number of times.
-This loop is commonly used for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions for note modification, modcharts, or something.
-And used for reading a table values or performing on numeric values.
-There are 2 types of `for` loops: Generic loop and Numeric Loop.
+The `for` loop statement allows you to loop a specific number of times.
+This loop is for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions for note modification, modcharts, etc., and for reading table values or performing on numeric values.
+There are two types of `for` loops: `generic` loops and `numeric` loops.

 #### Numeric
-Numeric Loop uses numeric values to increment or decrement a value.
-This loop is usually the most common loop to use for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions.
-They are defined with the for keyword followed by 3 expressions: `initializer`, `maximum`, and `iteration`.
-With the do keyword last.
+A numeric loop uses numeric values to increment or decrement a value.
+This loop is usually the most common for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions.
+They use the `for` keyword followed by three expressions: `initializer`, `maximum`, and `iteration`.
+They end with the `do` keyword at the end.

 - `initializer` - The initial variable for the numeric loop to use.
 - `maximum` - The maximum number for the numeric loop to stop at.
-- `iteration` - The iterator for the numeric loop to use you can either increment or decrement the value.
-This expression doesn't need to be initialized it will default, to add `1` after each loop.
+- `iteration` - The iterator for the numeric loop to use.
+You can either increase or decrease the value.
+Since it will default to `1` after each loop, this expression doesn't need to be initialized.

 Example:
 ```lua